 6.4.
 A classic of Salsa Cuban style

-On the first beat both partners move backward; then go to the centre on (3).
-On the 5th beat, standing mainly on the opposite leg, they use the palm of their hands to gently push their partner away from each other.
+On the first beat, both partners move backward and then to the center on (3).
+Finally, on the 5th beat, they use the palm of their hands to push their partner away from each other gently.

 Move number 4